-On 1 September 1967, five days after Epstein’s body was discovered in his London home, The Beatles met at Paul McCartney’s house at 7 Cavendish Avenue, St John’s Wood.
-The previous day an announcement had been issued stating that they would continue to be managed by NEMS Enterprises – now under the guidance of Epstein’s brother Clive – until further notice.
+On 1 September 1967, five days after Epstein’s body was discovered in his London home, The Beatles met at Paul McCartney’s house at 7 Cavendish Avenue in St John’s Wood, London.
+The previous day an announcement had been issued stating that the band would continue to be managed by NEMS Enterprises – now under the guidance of Epstein’s brother Clive – until further notice.

 I was still under a false impression.
 I still felt every now and then that Brian would come in and say, ‘It’s time to record,’ or, ‘Time to do this.’
 And Paul started doing that: ‘Now we’re going to make a movie.
 Now we’re going to make a record.’
 And he assumed that if he didn’t call us, nobody would ever make a record.
 Paul would say, well, now he felt like it – and suddenly I’d have to whip out twenty songs.
 He’d come in with about twenty good songs and say, ‘We’re recording.’
 And I suddenly had to write a fucking stack of songs.